caroleolivier/caroleolivier.github.io/_posts/2018-01-20-constructor-functions-and-function-context-in-javascript.md

 ---
 layout: post
 date: 2018-01-20
-title: Constructor function and function context in JavaScript
+title: Constructor functions and function context in JavaScript
 ---

 Today, I spent some time looking into JavaScript constructor functions.
 I ended up reading (again...) about function context and it finally sunk in.
 Here are my findings.